IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager.md

 };
 ```

-With the [`allowFloatingPanesResize`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdockmanagercomponent.html#allowfloatingpanesresize) property you can choose whether to allow floating panes to be resized, by default the property value is `true`.
-If the value is set to `false`, none of the floating panes can be resized.
+The [`allowFloatingPanesResize`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdockmanagercomponent.html#allowfloatingpanesresize) property, which by default is set to true, determines whether a specific floating pane can be resized.
+This value will overwrite the value of the global allowFloatingPanesResize property.

 ```ts
 this.dockManager.allowFloatingPanesResize = false;